python/cpython/Doc/library/collections.abc.rst

    >>> isinstance(MySeq(), Iterable)
    True

-Complex interfaces do no support this last technique because an interface is more than just the presence of method names.
+Complex interfaces do not support this last technique because an interface is more than just the presence of method names.
 Interfaces specify semanatics and relationships between methods that cannot be inferred solely from the presence of specific method names.
 For